-The measurement of the expected credit loss (FCL) allowance for financial assets measured at amortised cost is an area that requires the use of complex models and significant assumptions about future economic conditions and credit behaviour (e.g. the likelihood of customers defaulting and the resulting losses).
+The measurement of the expected credit loss (ECL) allowance for financial assets measured at amortised cost is an area that requires the use of complex models and significant assumptions about future economic conditions and credit behaviour (e.g. the likelihood of customers defaulting and the resulting losses).
 Details of the inputs, assumptions and estimation methodologies used in measuring ECL are described in note 2.7 (b).

-A number of significant judgements are also required in applying the accounting requirements for measuring ECL, such as:
+A number of significant judgements are also required in applying the accounting requirements for measuring ECL, such as: - Determining criteria for significant increase in credit risk;

-- Determining criteria for significant increase in credit risk; - The probability of default, loss given default and the recovery rate: - Establishing the number and relative weightings of forward-looking scenarios for each type of product/market and associated ECL; and - Establishing groups of financial assets for the purposes of measuring ECL.
+Determining criteria for significant increase in credit risk; The probability of default, loss given default and the recovery rate;

+- Establishing the number and relative weightings of forward-looking scenarios for each type of product/market and associated ECL; and

+- Establishing groups of financial assets for the purposes of measuring ECL.